 The scales held in the left hand indicate an intuitive balance between understanding and action.
 Justice asks us to see clearly, and then, to act.
 We must take action when wisdom presents from the inner self.

 Justice holds a perfectly upright sword.
 This sword pierces through illusion to find inner meaning.
 The sword is two-edged and signifies choice and action.
 Choices have consequences, and honesty is required.
 Actions from the past have contributed to current situations.
 Choices made now form our future reality.
-Life requires us to make decisions and Justice insists on honesty.
-When our actions spring from clear understanding, supported with fairness and justice, the path becomes wider, brighter and lighter.
+Life requires us to make decisions, and Justice insists on honesty.
+When our actions spring from a clear understanding, supported with fairness and justice, the path becomes wider, brighter, and lighter.

 Card number 12 is the Hanged man, reminding us that acceptance and the release of desires can be transformed into spiritual energy.
 The upside-down position of this figure reminds us that a reversal of attitude can create an experience of spiritual awakening.
 This spiritual awakening requires a withdrawal from the chaos of the world and a surrender from the rhythms of life.
 In order to find the new opportunities that await us, we must see the world from a new and fresh perspective.